 Participants asked to stop harassing behaviour must comply immediately.
 If you feel you are being harassed or notice someone else being harassed, please contact a volunteer or committee member immediately who will deal with the issue with the utmost urgency and discretion.

 Members of the press and media (including journalists from both mainstream and community publications) must contact us to tell us of their intention of attending UK PonyCon.
-We may be able to provide free press passes.
+We may provide free press passes.

 Members of the press and media must obtain explicit permission from UK PonyCon to take photos and videos during the convention, and abide by any press photography rules provided to them.